swan-cern/help/advanced/install_packages.md

 up in SWAN.
 A typical case is the installation of Python packages, which requires to run pip from a SWAN terminal:
 `pip install --user package_name`

-Then, it would be necessary to add the local installation path to PYTHONPATH, by creating a bash startup script that configures the `PYTHONPATH` variable:
+Then, it would be necessary to add the local installation path to `PYTHONPATH`, by creating a bash startup script that configures that variable:

     export PYTHONPATH=$CERNBOX_HOME/.local/lib/python3.5/site-packages:$PYTHONPATH